Annual Reviews (publisher): Subscribe to Open publishing model

 Additional publishers have since adopted S2O, which is seen as benefiting libraries, researchers and publishers alike.
 In a survey commissioned by the Association of Learned and Professional Society Publishers to determine how publishers aligned with Plan S, authors Alicia Wise and Lorraine Estelle called Subscribe to Open "the most promising" transformative agreement for publishers, as it offers a predictable revenue stream.

 In April 2022, the publisher announced that new content from all of its 51 academic journals would progressively be made openly available over the course of eighteen months under the S2O framework, provided that current subscription support is maintained.
+As of 2025, all journal volumes from 2023 and 2024 had been released as open access.
+Annual Reviews reported a 2-to-3 times increase in readership globally as a result.

 Availability

 Annual Reviews journals are available in a number of ways, depending in part on the journal.
 Each journal is available electronically with some also offered as a bound annual volume.
 Subscriptions are offered for the online version, print version, or both when print is available, and individual articles can be purchased online.
 Journals are also available as a database consisting of some or all of the journals, with site licenses.

 Effective January 2008, purchasing a subscription includes online access that entitles the subscriber to permanent access rights to that volume regardless of future subscription status.

 In 2020, the following titles were published open access using S2O: Annual Review of Cancer Biology, Annual Review of Environment and Resources, Annual Review of Nuclear and Particle Science, Annual Review of Political Science, and Annual Review of Public Health.
 In 2021, the Annual Review of Biomedical Engineering, the Annual Review of Genomics and Human Genetics and the Annual Review of Virology were added to the program.